mokocup/Mudae-Stealer/README.md

 Note: If you change your password or enable/disable two-factor authentication, your token will change.
 If this happens, and you've already set up the bot, you'll need to change the token by editing the config.json file under settings.

+##Plan and Work In Progresss
+- [ ] Bot Able To Read And Analyze Mudae Data
+- [ ] Client and Server Able To Transfer Data Through Http ( or Json)
+- [ ] Server Save And Sync Claiming Times

 ## Usage

 Place Holder